FxSchrauber/OLD_Code_for_developing_Lightworks_effects/Remote_control/Receiver/receiving05.md

 |32-bit Floating Point   |    +13E-8  (+0.00000013)     no negative difference measured |

 The return value is decoded from the red and green channels.
-The red channel contains the contains the coarsely graded 8-bit values, and the green channel contains the intermediate values (example: 8 bits + 8 bits = 16 bits).
+The red channel the coarsely graded 8-bit values, and the green channel contains the intermediate values (example: 8 bits + 8 bits = 16 bits).

 Option (other code):
 With 32-bit Floating Point precision set (if supported), the value could also be taken directly from the alpha channel